jshan9078/discord-opencode/docs/components/source-files.md

 ### github-client.ts

 > GitHub API client for listing repos and branches.
-Used by /project select to show interactive repo/branch pickers.
+Used by `/opencode` autocomplete to show available repos.

 ```typescript
 class GitHubClient {